 Ms. Brady pointed out that there are some legal pros and cons that she wanted to discuss, but also stated that it is ultimately up to the Board if specific criteria is added.
 She provided that if criteria are added to the guide to the decision-making process, it is less likely the decision could be challenged as being arbitrary and capricious.
 But it is more likely there will be litigation over the criteria and how the criteria were applied.
 She provided that, however, if there are no criteria, the decisions not to approve a request can be attacked if the requirements of subsection 1 of the statute that the Division must certify are met.
 She provided that it might be argues that because I met all the requirements, you must grant me.
-Ms. Brady stated it is up to the Board does decide to have criteria, the Board should take care not to create any type of entitlement to a release, as that could create due process issues for the Board going forward.
+Ms. Brady stated it is up to the Board which decision they would like to make as to whether to adopt criteria and pointed out that if the Board does decide to have criteria, the Board should take care not to create any type of entitlement to a release, as that could create due process issues for the Board going forward.
 As it stands, Ms. Brady doesn't see that as an issue, but she did want to point it out to the Board.